meine-krankenkasse/typo3-search-algolia/Documentation/DeletionQueue.md

 1. Go to **System > Scheduler** in the TYPO3 Backend
 2. Create a new task of type "Execute console commands (scheduler)"
-3. Select the command `mkv:queue:index:deletion`
+3. Select the command `mkk:queue:index:deletion`
 4. Configure the frequency (recommended: daily or weekly)
 5. Optionally add the `--dry-run` flag for testing